ctsiaousis/ctsiaousis/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on ...
+* Image processing projects
+* Finishing university

+- 🌱 I’m currently learning ...
+Everything.
+Can't stop.
+Won't stop.

+- 💬 Ask me about ...
+* Linux, FOSS, and GNU philosophy
+* Problem solving

+- ⚡ Fun fact: ...
+* If that tech stuff fails, you can find me as a sailor in Bora-Bora.
 <!--
 **ctsiaousis/ctsiaousis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.